Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I took a break from the course to learn a bit more of pandas, json apis and AWS.
 Cloud computing is an interesting and broad field.
 I may take a course on that.

 **Thoughts:** Less than ok day.
 It’s late.

+### Day 5: April 29, 2020 (Hash)

+**Today's Progress**: Sets, maps and hash tables.
+I got a bit lost today.
+I hope that by reading I understand better this topic cause I consider it very important.

+**Thoughts:** An ok day.
+I move, little, but it is something.